Yanhong95/Ink-server/README.md

 - 👌&ensp;Notes uploading and downloading via S3.
 - 👌&ensp;Morgan for HTTP request logger.
 Dotenv for extract sensitive data into .env file.
 - 👌&ensp;Return notes in alphabetical order.
-- Error of rendering React language in .md file
 - 👌&ensp;Bug of uploading notes to wrong category.

 ### Phase two:

-- Allow users to search notes bast on the title.
+- 👌&ensp;Allow users to search notes bast on the title.
-- note deletion
+- 👌&ensp;note deletion
 - upload page optimization.
 - Allow users to leave comments after login. and browse other’s comments.
 - user can like notes